 If you get a text that’s unsolicited or from an unidentifiable source, protect yourself with these tips:

 - If the text message appears to be from a legitimate source, contact that source’s actual phone number—not the phone number provided in the text—and verify that it is legitimate.
-Legitimate businesses, such as banks, do not send text messaging that elicits a response.
+In most cases, legitimate businesses, such as banks, do not send text messaging that elicits a response.

 - Delete any text message from unknown sources without reading